SymfonyCasts/testing/sfcasts/ep1/tdd.md

 *But*, to add this feature, we're going to use a philosophy called Test Driven Development or TDD.
-TDD is basically a buzzword that describes a 4-step process for writing your test *before* the feature.
+TDD is basically a buzzword that describes a 4-step process for writing your tests first.

 Step 1: Write a test for the feature.
 Step 2: Run your test and watch it fail... since we haven't created that feature yet!
 Step 3: Write as little code as